Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

-Many of us have something we don’t like about how we look: a nose we wish was less crooked, hair we wish was shinier, a stomach we wish was flatter, a tush we wish was smaller – or even bigger!
+Many of us have something we don’t like about how we look.
+A nose we wish was less crooked.
+Hair we wish was shinier.
+A stomach we wish was flatter.
+Or a tush we wish was smaller – or even bigger!

-It was interesting for me to see this photo of me from my 30’s – now – so many years later – for 2 important reasons.
+It was interesting for me to see this photo of me from my 30’s – now – so many years later.